YPshir/ColorGameSolution/README.md

 adding and deleting HTML elements and attributes
 adding and deleting CSS rules on a user fired event
 creating new events for synthetic user events
-In this context, I built the game using: Html, Css and JavaScript
+In this context, I built the game using: HTML, CSS and JavaScript

 ### About the game and how it works
 I build a simple color guessing game.
 Every time the game is started, a random RGB color code will be selected.
 Depending on the mode of the game, we will have three (easy) or six (hard) options or color blocks on the screen to choose from.
 Every time an incorrect color block is selected, the block will disappear until the user selects the correct color (or its the last option left).